mbranchnl/proxmox/README.md

 ### Inventory

-The inventory should define your Proxmox hosts in the `proxmox` group and your VMs in the `servers` group.
+The inventory should define your Proxmox hosts in the `proxmox` group and your proxmox_vms in the `servers` group.
 For example:

 ```yaml
 proxmox: